 Tulsi Crafts is a label for high quality fashion and interior accessories, ethically made by hand in Bangladesh.
 The story of Tulsi Crafts is about respect for the people who make our products.
 We offer stylish, quirky and fair products.
 High quality in design and execution is very important to us.
 With Tulsi Crafts you’ll find that one special product.
 Made with love and attention, you see the hand of the maker in the embroidery or weaving.

-You can see the collaboration between The Netherlands and Bangladesh in the crisp and simple designs that, together with the craftsmanship from Bangladesh, for a unique collection of products.
+You can see the collaboration between The Netherlands and Bangladesh in the crisp and simple designs that, together with the craftsmanship from Bangladesh, make for a unique collection of products.
 We choose to work with artisans specialised in handicrafts, because weaving and embroidery is still common in the countryside of Bangladesh, so we can create employment there.
 Our goal is to empower the women who make our products.

 Tulsi Crafts was founded by Margot Lieftinck in 2012, after travelling in Bangladesh.
 Bangladesh is a country of enormous contrasts, the gap between rich and poor is enormous.
 One way to reduce this gap is to engage in fair and ethical trade, to ensure the people who produce the products are able to earn a living wage.
 In this way women are able to support their families and send their children to school.
 It also gives them the chance to educate themselves and make a better life.
 Giving these opportunities to women has been proven a very effective method to fight poverty and ensure a better future for the children of Bangladesh.